 The coach is there to help you and explain what is involved

 I love that the coach spends the time to take you through each block of exercise and really helps with correcting your technique to ensure you’re getting the most out of each exercise.
-Although the floor exercises are shown dynamically on a monitor, I am not very coordinated so it’s been super helpful to have someone who can just tweak your stance or adjust your motion to ensure you maximise the benefits of the exercise.
+As per his explanation, floor exercise can help you a lot in toning your body.
+The floor exercises are shown dynamically on a monitor, I am not very coordinated so it’s been super helpful to have someone who can just tweak your stance or adjust your motion to ensure you maximise the benefits of the exercise.